-A simple-minded gardener named Chance has spent all his life in the Washington D.C. house of an old man.
+Simple-minded gardener Chance has spent all his life in the Washington D.C. home of an old man.
 When the man dies, Chance is put out on the street with no knowledge of the world except what he has learned from television.
-After a run in with a limousine, he ends up a guest of a woman (Eve) and her husband Ben, an influential but sickly businessman.
+After a run-in with a limousine, he ends up a guest of Eve and her husband Ben, an influential but sickly businessman.
 Now called Chauncey Gardner, Chance becomes friend and confidante to Ben, and an unlikely political insider.Written by

 Scott Renshaw <email@example.com>

 Under the end titles of the theatrical release are outtakes of Peter Sellers as Chance recounting the encounter with Abbaz.
 Sellers breaks character and laughs during each attempt.
 The lines do not appear in the movie.
 Certain versions of the film have credits with white text on a black background without the outtakes.
 See more »

 There are two known versions of the closing credits.
 One features outtakes from the film featuring Sellers during the scene where Chance is getting his leg examined.
 And the second version, added in at the behest of Peter Sellers who was not happy with its inclusion, features the credits rolling over static, accompanied by the film's theme and sound clips from various television programs, and closed by a clip from a Gatorade commercial from the era.
 Most prints on television and home video use the first version of the credits.
 Version #2 was used on the general theatrical release, and in the 1980 MGM/CBS Home Video release of the film.
 Version #1 was reinstated when the film was reissued on video by CBS/FOX Video in 1983.
 See more »